 2014 Honda CR-V: C+

 The CR-V's C-pillars remain manageable, but the D-pillars are substantial.
 Fortunately, the rear head restraints fold completely out of the way (inset), clearing up the tail end of the rear-quarter window.
-But the CR-V's belt line kicks up, which reduces the window's usefulness.
+But the Honda CR-V's belt line kicks up, which reduces the window's usefulness and impacts the blind spot.
 It's better than most, but the D-pillar still swallows so much of what it could have been.
 Sigh: So close, yet so far.

 2014 Toyota RAV4: C+